- Endura Flap Pet Door for Walls installs in walls 2" – 8" thick

 Be careful to trim the correct side.
 Do not trim the side of the short tunnel pieces that attach to the top and bottom of the flap frame.
 Also, do not trim the side of the long tunnel pieces with three small holes in them that attach to the sides of the flap frame.

 To reduce vibration, the pieces should be firmly clamped to a piece of wood.
-See the tips on page 5 for an example.

 Step 6: Bend the frame attachment tabs on the two smaller tunnel pieces 90 degrees upward along the perforations.